 While speaking with a guest family, showing concern for them and compassion for their pain is appreciated but engaging in prayer services is not appropriate.
 Telling a guest family that you will remember them in your prayers is a welcome thing, but to facilitate a prayer service is intrusive of their privacy.
 We ask that you not solicit prayer requests from the guest families, engage in “healing efforts,” conduct sessions of prayer, or hand out any religious materials.

 Guest families do not want to disappoint the volunteers nor decline the offer of prayer; therefore we depend upon you to respect their privacy.

-DO NOT take any pictures of a guest or guest family without the families’ permission.
+DO NOT take any pictures of a guest or guest family.
 If a guest or guest family is in your picture, you are NOT permitted to post it on to your personal social media account(s).
-If you are a part of a group and that group has a social media page (i.e.: the “Alpha Delta Pi- Samford University” page on Facebook), you are permitted to post pictures of your group with a guest or guest family SO LONG AS you obtain permission from that guest family, prior to posting.
+If you are a part of a group and that group has a social media page (i.e.: the “Alpha Delta Pi- Samford University” page on Facebook), you are permitted to post pictures of your group.

 Some families (but not all) sign a release form for RMHCA to take and post/use for marketing purposes, but not for volunteers to post on their personal pages.
 We want our environment in the House to be stress-free, and we don’t want to put a volunteer or a family in an awkward position.
 Feel free to share RMHCA social media posts of guests or guest families to your personal account– as long as it shows that the post came from RMHCA first!
 We love when our posts are shared with others because it helps expand the reach of our mission.
 Please contact the Volunteer Coordinator if you have any questions regarding social media.